wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: 4_MetaG.MetaB.modules.NEU.linked.txt (linked MetaG-MetaB modules and the MetaG and MetaB features that link the two modules)
 ```

-MetaB-HostT: Biological links were identified if metabolites in the metaB modules interact with host genes in the hostT modules (activation/inhibition/binding), based on STITCH database.
+- MetaB-HostT: Biological links were identified if metabolites in the metaB modules interact with host genes in the hostT modules (activation/inhibition/binding), based on STITCH database.
+- Before running this, we should first download the files in STITCH database (http://stitch.embl.de/cgi/download.pl?UserId=LXoSgRCY5mtL&sessionId=zCuovnNcZ0QK).
+We look for three files (choose organism human):
+  - 9606.protein_chemical.links.detailed.v5.0.tsv which contains interactions between compounds (CIDm, CIDs initial) and human genes (Ensembl ID) and interaction scores;
+  - 9606.actions.v5.0.tsv which contains modes of interaction (activate, inhibit, binding, catalysis, reaction);
+  - chemical.sources.v5.0.tsv which contains compound ID mapping rules (# ChEBI, ChEMBL, KEGG, PC (PubChem Compound) and PS (PubChem Substance)).
+  - Note: In STITCH, CIDm IDs are the merged compound IDs for different CIDs, so only CIDm needs to be considered when mapping to host targets.
+- Then we mapped metabolite IDs from metabolomic data to CIDm IDs based on above mapping rules, which generated a file named 'metabo2CIDm.txt'.
+- Then we extracted compound-target interaction information from '9606.protein_chemical.links.detailed.v5.0.tsv' and '9606.actions.v5.0.tsv' and stored in all_CIDm_targets.txt (available at doi:10.6084/m9.figshare.19126814).

 ```
-Input: 3_MetaB_affects_NEU_through_HostT.txt (significant MetaB-HostT links obtained in step 3), metabolome.txt, 1_metaB.module_assign.txt, transcriptome.txt, 1_hostT.module_assign.txt, metabo2CIDm.txt (compound-CIDm ID mapping file manually curated based on STITCH database), all_CIDm_targets.txt (CIDm ID-host target gene mapping file manually curated based on STITCH database, available at doi:10.6084/m9.figshare.19126814)
+Input: 3_MetaB_affects_NEU_through_HostT.txt (significant MetaB-HostT links obtained in step 3), metabolome.txt, 1_metaB.module_assign.txt, transcriptome.txt, 1_hostT.module_assign.txt, metabo2CIDm.txt (compound-CIDm ID mapping file manually curated based on STITCH database), all_CIDm_targets.txt (CIDm ID-host target gene mapping file manually curated based on STITCH database)

 Script: 4.MetaB.HostT.link.r

 Output: 4_MetaB.HostT.modules.NEU.linked.txt (linked MetaB-HostT modules and the MetaB and HostT features that link the two modules)
 ```

-HostT-HostP: Biological links were identified if the genes coding for the proteins in HostP were present in the hostT modules or its most enriched pathways, based on human pathway databases (i.e. KEGG, Reactome, MetaBase).
+- HostT-HostP: Biological links were identified if the genes coding for the proteins in HostP were present in the hostT modules or its most enriched pathways, based on human pathway databases (i.e. KEGG, Reactome, MetaBase).
+- Protein-Gene ID match information are stored in 'protein_info.txt'.
+Gene-Pathway match information are stored in 'human_pathways.gmt'.

 ```
 Input: 3_HostT_affects_NEU_through_HostP.txt (significant HostT-HostP links obtained in step 3), transcriptome.txt, sputum_proteome.txt, 1_hostT.module_assign.txt, protein_info.txt, human_pathway.gmt (KEGG/MetaBase pathway-gene ID mapping file)